Deafness: Medical context

-All of these forms of hearing loss impair a person's hearing so they are not able to perceive or interpret sounds correctly.
-These different types of hearing loss occur in different parts of the ear, which make it difficult for the information being heard to get sent to the brain properly.
+All of these forms of hearing loss impair a person's hearing; they are unable to perceive or interpret sounds correctly.
+These different types of hearing loss occur in different parts of the ear, which makes it difficult for the information heard to reach the brain properly.

-Hearing aids help people who struggle to understand normal conversations.
+Hearing aids help people who struggle to understand spoken conversations.

 For each of these types, there are four different levels or amounts of hearing loss.
 The first level is mild hearing loss.
-This is when someone is still able to hear noises, but it is more difficult to hear the softer sounds.
+This is when someone can still hear noises, but it is more difficult to hear the softer sounds.
 The second level is moderate hearing loss, and this is when someone can hear almost nothing when someone is talking to them at a normal volume.
 The next level is severe hearing loss.
 Severe hearing loss is when someone can not hear any sounds when they are being produced at a normal level, and they can only hear minimal sounds that are being produced at a loud level.
 The final level is profound hearing loss, which is when someone is not able to hear any sounds except for very loud ones.

 Millions of people globally live with deafness or hearing impairments.
-The 2005 Survey of Income and Program Participation (SIPP) indicated that fewer than 1 in 20 Americans are deaf or hard of hearing at a level that makes normal conversations difficult to hear; more than half of these people are over retirement age.
+The 2005 Survey of Income and Program Participation (SIPP) indicated that fewer than 5% of Americans is DHH (deaf or hard of hearing) at a level that makes normal conversations difficult to hear; more than half of these people are over retirement age.

 This fire alarm uses a flashing red light to alert people who cannot hear.

 Several solutions are available for many people with hearing impairments.
 Hearing aids are a common device.
 Additionally, people may use devices that use blinking lights instead of noises for alarm clocks or other notifications.

 Cochlear implants can be chosen at any age, including in babies.

 Cochlear implants are an option for children and adults with severe or profound hearing loss.
-Cochlear implants are surgically placed devices that stimulate the cochlear nerve in order to help the person hear.
-A cochlear implant is used instead of hearing aids in order to help when someone has difficulties understanding speech.
+Cochlear implants are surgically placed devices that stimulate the cochlear nerve to help the person hear.
+A cochlear implant is used instead of hearing aids to help when someone has difficulties understanding speech.
 For children, the younger they are at the time of implantation, the better their auditory skill and perception.
 Babies with confirmed bilateral profound sensorineural hearing loss may begin the surgical evaluation process for implantation as early as six months, with the US officially allowing the surgery to take place as early as nine months of age.
 Children with other medical problems or other types of hearing loss may be considered at a slightly older age.
 Parents sometimes have difficulty deciding to get cochlear implants for their child.
 Many felt a sense of urgency, and, in the end, most parents felt it was beneficial for their child.